Axelace1988/electron-repo88/docs/tutorial/installation.md

 [electron/electron/releases][releases]
 if installing via `npm` is failing.

-If installation fails with an `EACCESS` error you may need to [fix your npm permissions][npm-permissions].
+If installation fails with an `EACCESS` error you may neissions].

 If the above error persists, the [unsafe-perm][unsafe-perm] flag may need to be set to true: